Neck Pain Treatment in St Clair

 Discomfort when sitting at a desk

-A thorough assessment helps identify the factors contributing to your symptoms and guides the most appropriate treatment approach.
+Whether you have a stiff neck, persistent neck stiffness, a sore neck, or difficulty turning your head, a thorough assessment helps identify the factors contributing to your symptoms and guides the most appropriate treatment approach.

-Common Causes of Back Pain
+Common Causes of Neck Pain

 Muscle Strain